morskyjezek/jezek-site/_posts/2022-05-12-career-update.md

 - Passion and engagement
 - Diversity, equity, and inclusion

-Teaching in a program like the one at UMSI is a chance to build out a digital archives and curation curriculum that allows students to build on the digital and technological foundations that UMSI has built up in its curriculum over the last decade, and to apply those skills to work in archives, digital curation, libraries, and other cultural heritage spaces.
+Teaching in a program like the one at UMSI is a chance to create a digital archives and curation curriculum that allows students to build on the digital and technological foundations that UMSI has invested in through its curriculum over the last decade, and to apply those skills to work in archives, digital curation, libraries, and other cultural heritage spaces.
-This type of curriculum development is something to which I have already contributed in my teaching at the University of Maryland, where I began building a curriculum of curation skills and tools for digital collections, my work at the Library of Congress, where I began a [Library Carpentry](https://librarycarpentry.org/) series, and I look forward to expanding those learning opportunities in this new role at UMSI.
+This type of curriculum development is something to which I have already contributed in my teaching at the University of Maryland, where I began building a curriculum of curation skills and tools for digital collections, and in my work at the Library of Congress, where I began a [Library Carpentry](https://librarycarpentry.org/) series.
+I look forward to expanding those learning opportunities in this new role at UMSI.